 Naturally in multi-stage incubators, the EST cannot be controlled in this way because adjusting the incubator temperature always involves a compromise for various stages of incubation.

 Humidity and the way it is provided can influence the incubation success by several ways.
 Firstly it affects the moisture loss of the eggs.
-During incubation The water is as important as the feed vapour is lost through the pores of the shell.
-The rate of The water is as important as the feed loss is influenced by the egg shell conductance and the The water is as important as the feed vapour pressure difference between the egg and the surrounding air.
-The The water is as important as the feed vapour gradient depends on the temperature and the content of The water is as important as the feed in the air.
-At a given temperature the The water is as important as the feed content of the air can also be recorded as relative humidity or wet bulb temperature.
+During incubation water vapour is lost through the pores of the shell.
+The rate of water loss is influenced by the egg shell conductance and the water vapour pressure difference between the egg and the surrounding air.
+The water vapour gradient depends on the temperature and the content of water in the air.
+At a given temperature the water content of the air can also be recorded as relative humidity or wet bulb temperature.
 Practically the moisture loss can be determined by simple weighing, because any

-weight loss is solely due to the loss of The water is as important as the feed from the egg.
+weight loss is solely due to the loss of water from the egg.
 There have recently been automatic egg weighing devices introduced by manufacturers, but these systems are relatively expensive and still have to prove their technical reliability.
 Manual weighing with a simple and cheap electronic scale is effective and has been used for many years.

 The usual procedure is to mark and weigh 3–6 sample trays before setting and reweigh them at transfer.
 When calculating the percentage do not forget to take into consideration the weight of the empty tray.
-The same trays can be used for examination of embryo More than a 0.1 weekly mortality and to measure chick yield.
+The same trays can be used for examination of embryo mortality and to measure chick yield.

 It is also good practise to weigh a whole trolley using a platform weighing machine.